 Although it has the look of sandstone, it is made with UV resistant material plastic so is easy to move.
 It also has a sturdy wider base to prevent spills.

-Whether you decide to make your own rain barrel or purchase a ready made system, collecting rainwater is an ideal way to water your lawn and gardens.
-You will have healthier plants and feel good about doing your part in conversation.
+Whether you decide to make your own rain barrel or purchase a ready-made system, collecting rainwater is an ideal way to water your lawn and gardens.
+You will have healthier plants and feel good about doing your part in water conservation.